 Configuring Individual Pages

-To configure a Page, open the Site Menu and go to Site BuilderPages.
-Then click the Actions button (Actions button) for the Page you want to customize and select Configure.
+To configure a specific page, open the Site Menu (Site Menu) and go to Site BuilderPages.
+Then click Actions (Actions button) for the page you want to customize and select Configure.

 These settings are organized into the following tabs: